+When the nation was riveted by protests over police killings, should companies have added their voices to the discussion?
+Should every company have an official and public position on sustainability?
 Questions like these are arising with increasing frequency, as companies find themselves under pressure — from employees, customers and the community at large — to speak out on issues that some might consider political.
 To answer them, companies need to evaluate whether to respond to an issue, what form the response should take, and who should deliver it.

 Past Issues you might be interested in